xrisaD/CreateYourCV/README.md

   #### 2. Details
   name: details <br>
-  The available social media is the following: linkedin, github, facebook and instagram.
+  The available social media options are the following: linkedin, github, facebook and instagram.
 You don't have to include all of them.
   ![details](/images/details.PNG)

 ### 2. Timeline <br>